christmas

 Children on a miniature train ride with a Christmas tree and parents in the background.

-Just a short trip from Málaga, Torremolinos' Christmas Park is a guaranteed hit with children.
+Just a short trip from Malaga, Torremolinos' Christmas Park is a guaranteed hit with children.

-Open from December 22 to January 7 at the Recinto Ferial, the park is packed with rides, bouncy castles, and festive fun at very affordable prices (most attractions cost €0.50 to €1).
+Usually open from December 22 to January 7 at the Recinto Ferial, the park is packed with rides, bouncy castles, and festive fun at affordable prices (most attractions cost 0.50 to 1 euro).
 Food trucks, sweet stalls, and candyfloss are also available.

+The park is also sensory-friendly.
 In the evenings, sound and lighting are adapted for children with ASD, sensory sensitivities, or functional diversity.
 Parents can request priority entry to avoid queues, and hearing protectors for kids are available at the ticket booth.

 New Year's Eve in Malaga